nicocardiel/teareduce-cookbook/intro.md

 Degree in Astrophysics](https://www.ucm.es/masterastrofisica) at the [Universidad Complutense of Madrid (UCM)](https://www.ucm.es/).

-Different people at UCM have also contributed to the development and testing of this package: Sergio Pascual, María Chillarón, Cristina Cabello, Jesús Gallego and Jaime Zamorano.
+Different people at UCM have contributed to the development and testing of this package: Sergio Pascual, María Chillarón, Cristina Cabello, Jesús Gallego and Jaime Zamorano.
 Acknowledgment is also given to Maite Ceballos (IFCA) for her help in setting up this documentation website.